 Do You Need Installation or Service for a Whole House Generator in Overland, KS?

-MVP Electric, Heating & Cooling provides professional whole house generator services in Overland Park, KS and the surrounding areas.
+MVP Electric, Heating & Cooling provides professional whole house generator services in Kansas City, MO and the surrounding areas.
 Give us a call today to schedule an appointment.

 Can’t a Portable Generator Work for Me?

 A portable generator can be good for keeping things like a refrigerator, some lights and maybe an electric stove going, depending on the size of the generator, but a portable generator simply cannot provide the same level of power as a whole home unit can.
 Additionally, you have to really manage a portable unit: you have to re–fuel consistently, turn it on manually and use extension cords to deliver the electricity.
 You won’t have to contend with any of this with a whole house generator.

 In a word, yes, it does.
 Your generator won’t be running all that much, and as such, it will do a good amount of sitting.
 Downtime for any electro–mechanical unit allows for dirt, dust and debris to collect, and specific to generators, fuel lines can develop problems due to the evaporation of the fuel.
 You want your generator to work when you need it, and the best way to do this is to schedule one of our electrical experts for bi–annual maintenance service.

 Is Sizing an Issue?